Venice:

 of the most excellent wine!
 Strangely, not a tale told in his own country!

-Leaving the mysteries of St. Donato behind, we make a visit to San Pietro
+Leaving the mysteries of St. Donato behind, we make a visit to San

-renaissance canvasses, such as a portrait by Giovanni Bellini of the rugged
+of precious renaissance canvasses, such as a portrait by Giovanni

-and contentious Doge Agostino Barbarigo.
-Finally, a stroll along the Fondamenta
+Finally, a stroll along the Fondamenta Venier leads to the melancholy

-Venier leads to the melancholy and solitary church of Santa Maria degli
+and solitary church of Santa Maria degli Angeli, fronted by a rare stretch

-Angeli, fronted by a rare stretch of grass.
-It is today in a state of
+of grass.
+It is today in a state of seemingly inexhaustible renovation,

-seemingly inexhaustible renovation, but is probably best remembered for
+but is probably best remembered for Casanova's gambols with some of the

-Casanova's gambols with some of the younger members of its enclosed convent.
+younger members of its enclosed convent.

 GUIDETOVENICE